 top of page

-Protecting and promoting the rights of young girls and supporting and empowering families, while respecting differences.
+To protect and promote the rights of young girls and to support and empower families, while respecting differences.

-• To be a global, pluralistic and cohesive institution, recognized as a benchmark in terms of the quality of its intervention among experts in the field, civil society and the guardianship body, assuming itself as a reference point in terms of the reception of young people in situations of danger, the qualification of its assets and the management of resources.
+To be a global, pluralistic, and cohesive institution, recognized as a benchmark in terms of the quality of its intervention with professionals in the field, civil society, and supervisory bodies, establishing itself as a reference point in the reception of young people at risk, the qualification of its assets, and resource management.

-• To be an institution of reference in terms of social inclusion and innovation in the field of training and participation of its target audiences, both internal and external, and seen by them as providing an adequate, inclusive and quality service.
+To be a benchmark institution in terms of social inclusion and innovative in the field of training and participation of its target audiences, both internal and external, and seen by them as providing an adequate, inclusive, and high-quality service.

-• Rigour, autonomy, responsibility and flexibility in management
+• Rigor, autonomy, responsibility, and flexibility in management

 • Professional ethics